0xshreyash/Compression-Engine/Note.md

 * README file should be included.
 Design choices, and any features or limitations of my implementations.

 * Evaluations:
-	* Code quality and correctness.
+	* Code quality and correctness. -> Done.
-	* Error dectection and handling/reporting.
+	* Error dectection and handling/reporting. -> Done.
 	* Appropriate use of commenting. -> Done.
 	* Documentation on how to build and run your solution.
-	* Use of appropriate build tools.
+	* Use of appropriate build tools. -> Done.
-	* Edge case handling.
+	* Edge case handling. -> Done.
-	* Presence of automable testing.
+	* Presence of automable testing. -> Done

 * Submission as a zip file.